Rory O'Moore: Leader of the Rebellion of 1641

 Given the causes of the rebellion and the Crown's weakness during the Bishops' Wars into 1641, O'More planned a bloodless coup to overthrow the English government in Ireland.

-With Connor Maguire, 2nd Baron of Enniskillen he planned to seize Dublin Castle, which was held by a small garrison, on 23 October 1641.
+On 5th October 1641 he met at Loughross with Connor Maguire, 2nd Baron of Enniskillen, Heber McMahon then the Vicar of Clougher, Sir Phelim O'Neill and Captain Turlough O'Neill.
+They planned to seize Dublin Castle, that was held by a small garrison, on 23 October 1641.
 Allies in Ulster led by Sir Phelim O'Neill would seize forts and towns there.
-The leaders would assume the governing of their own country and with this provision offer allegiance to King Charles.
+The leaders would then assume the governing of their own country and with this provision offer allegiance to King Charles.
 They were betrayed, and the plan was discovered on 22 October and the rising failed in its first objective.
-O'Neill had some success, and O'More quickly succeeded in creating an alliance between the Ulster Gaelic clans and the Old English gentry in Leinster.
+O'Neill had some success in Ulster, and O'More quickly succeeded in creating for the first time a military alliance between the Ulster Gaelic clans and the Old English gentry in the Pale of Leinster.

+This alliance was arranged at a meeting on 15 December 1641 at Knocklofty, near Duleek, between O'Moore and Lords Gormanston, Fingall, Slane and Dunsany who were prominent in County Meath.

 In November 1641 the Irish forces besieged Drogheda and a royalist force came north from Dublin to oppose them.
 O'More was one of the leaders of the rebel army that intercepted and defeated the relief force at the Battle of Julianstown on 29 November.
+The Kildare rebels did not stop the occupation of Naas by a royalist force in February 1642, and then in April they lost the Battle of Kilrush.
+By the stage O'Moore was more of a politician in the evolving management of Confederate Ireland that lasted for another decade.